freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 ## CS2 startup procedure

-When `CS2.exe` is started it executes various loops from the Source engine.
+When `CS2.exe` is started it executes various loops from the Source 2 engine.
 The final loop is the `game` loop which is responsible for the actual menu interaction, user interaction and gameplay.
 It is _the_ loop that is running as long as the game is fully loaded and/or you are playing.

-As `game` is the final loop it can't be the one which is shutdown and so it can't be the one initiating the disconnection with `NETWORK_DISCONNECT_LOOPSHUTDOWN` as otherwise the game would end.
-To find out which loops are executed before the `game` loop, I decided to look at the output of the game console of `CS2.exe` which can be enabled in the game settings.
+As `game` is the final loop it can't be the one which is shut down and so it can't be the one initiating the disconnection with `NETWORK_DISCONNECT_LOOPSHUTDOWN` as otherwise the game would end.
+To find out which loops are executed before the `game` loop, I decided to look at the output of the game console of `CS2.exe`, which can be enabled in the game settings.

 Among a lot of other things, the following can be observed: